NACLab/ngc-learn/docs/demonstrations/demo2_create_ngc.md

 (see [ProjectionGraph](ngclearn.engine.proj_graph)), which is useful for doing things like ancestral sampling from a directed generative model, should generally be created after an `NGCGraph` object has been instantiated.
-Doing so, as we do in `sim_dyn_train.py`, entails writing the following:
+Doing so, as seen in `sim_dyn_train.py`, entails writing the following:

 ```python
 # build an ancestral sampling graph